 Or, as this prayer from William Sloane Coffin puts it:

-Grace to remember that the world is too dangerous for anything but truth,
+May God give you grace never to sell yourself short.
+Grace to risk something big for something good.
+Grace to remember that the world is too dangerous for anything but truth, and too small for anything but love.

 May we who have tasted grace, always be working to create more space for grace to do its work.